ProxiBlue/vagrant-docker/README.md

 * cd back to the base volder 'vagrabt-docker'.
 NOTE: for all vagrant commands, you need to be at this folder level.
 * bring up the virtual box : ```vagrant --name=<FOLDER NAME> up```

-you will now see the guest booting up.
+You will now see the guest booting up.
 The initial boot may be the slowest as the docker host needs to be built. subsequent up's thereafter will be a matter of seconds, as the guest is already build.
 If you destroy the guest, it will restart from the initial pull/build.